 2001: L'Odissea di Kubrick e la Mente Cinematografica Venice (11th December 2018) curated by Dr. Marco Dalla Gassa and Dr Flavio Gregori.
 University Ca' Foscari Venice

-My study career is based on cultural heritage, art studies and environmental connections.
-A relevant perspective I have been focusing on for years, is the relationship between painting art and movies imaging.
-I analysed Giorgio De Chirico's scenic design compared to his iconographic work in the 1930s.
-Furthermore, I concentrated upon the artistic linkage in Michelangelo Antonioni's collected work, within films and painting, with the aim to consider his painting and photograph work as an extended cinema.
+My education background is rooted in cultural valorisation and artistic practice.
+I have been examining the interconnection between different media and art formats.
+In my BA thesis I analysed Giorgio De Chirico's scenic design compared to his iconographic work in the 1930s, while in my MA dissertation I focused my attention on the linkage between Michelangelo Antonioni's collected opera, with the aim to consider his painting, photographs and filmography as an expressive unicum in an expanded field.

 I have worked in the artworld under different capacities.
 I was gallery assistant at Bugno Art Gallery and at Michela Rizzo Art Gallery in Venice.

 I am currently assisting Coventry Biennial as Curatorial Assistant.